‘Orange Is The New Black’ Season 6 Gets July Premiere Date

-Warning: This article contains Season 5 spoilers.
+Warning: This article contains Season 5 spoilers of Orange is the New Black.

 The wait is finally over!
-Variety has reported that Netflix officially announced that Season 6 of the hit all-female prison dramedy, Orange Is the New Black, will premiere on the popular streaming platform on Friday July 27.
-Fans might have been getting a little anxious as the announcement from Netflix on Tuesday arrived a little later than usual.
-Aside from Season 1,which premiered in July as well, OITNB fans had become accustomed to the new seasons being released in June.
+Variety has reported that Netflix officially announced that Season 6 of the hit all-female prison dramedy, Orange Is the New Black, will premiere on the popular streaming platform on Friday, July 27.
+Fans might have been getting a little anxious, as the announcement from Netflix on Tuesday arrived a little later than usual.
+Aside from Season 1, which premiered in July as well, OITNB fans had become accustomed to the new seasons being released in June.

-As per usual Netflix also released a teaser for its fans and the Season 6 teaser might leave fans on the edge of their seats.
+As per usual, Netflix also released a teaser for its fans and the Season 6 teaser might leave fans on the edge of their seats.
 It also might leave fans scratching their heads as to why there is a chicken roaming around.

 Bye bye, Litch. pic.twitter.com/Y9tWQtIO37